Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/appendix-DIP-6.png)

-6. Set the board DIP switch 49 as shown below.
+6. Set the board DIP switch 49 as shown in the following figure.

 ![figure](images/appendix-DIP-49.png)